 The Centre's members are involved in providing a wide variety of post-graduate training.
-They offer several modules related to the history of medicine and health through through the Department of History's taught M.A. programmes.
+They offer several modules related to the history of medicine and health through through the University of York Department of History's taught M.A. programmes.
 Post-graduate training in the history of medicine and health is also provided through the M.A. in History by research.

 The Centre's members are keen to supervise Ph.D. students and sponsor potential students for funding from UK and international agencies.
 This training is provided through two avenues: the primary supervisor and Thesis Advisory Panels (TAP), which are composed of three academics (including the primary supervisor).
 The availability of TAP-based supervision makes it possible for the Centre to provide unique, inter-disciplinary training in the history of medicine and health, as well as the medical humanities (TAP members can be drawn from all departments within the University of York).